ReactiveSets/toubkal/README.md

 - Dropbox file sharing for photo albums (developped and tested in demo repository)

-- Out-of-band fetchable global 'trace' dataflow for: exceptions, errors, and debug information
+- Out-of-band fetchable global lazy log dataflow for: exceptions, errors, and debug information

 - Intergrate Safe Complex Query expressions into Query and Query_Tree